SchroedingersLion/SamplingToyhouse/README.md

 3. They only offer schemes that are already in wide use (as opposed to the most recent, most novel schemes that sampling researchers work on).

-4. They don't allow for specifying arbitrary test problems U(x) or observables to collect.
+4. They don't allow for specifying arbitrary test problems $U(x)$ or observables to collect.

 5. It takes too much software engineering experience to contribute to their development (eg. by adding new samplers).